Wizkiller96/WizBot/docs/medusa/creating-a-medusa.md

 #### Snek

-- A class which will be added as a single Module to NadekoBot on load.
+- A class which will be added as a single Module to WizBot on load.
 It also acts as a [lifecycle handler](snek-lifecycle.md) and as a singleton service with the support for initialize and cleanup.
 - It can contain a Snek (called SubSnek) but only 1 level of nesting is supported (you can only have a snek contain a subsnek, but a subsnek can't contain any other sneks)
 - Sneks can have their own prefix
     - For example if you set this to 'test' then a command called 'cmd' will have to be invoked by using `.test cmd` instead of `.cmd`